 Pines are trees in the genus Pinus.
 There are about 115 species of pine.
 Pines are native to most of the Northern Hemisphere and are evergreen, resinous trees.Continue to 20 of 26 below.

 St. John's Wort, Hypericum perforatum, is now known as an over-the-counter treatment for mild depression.
 But for many years the blooms were gathered to create brown dye when boiled in water.

 It is a perennial plant with extensive, creeping rhizomes.
 Its stems are erect and the leaves are yellow-green.
 The flowers have five petals and are bright yellow with conspicuous black dots.
 The flowers appear between late spring and early to mid summer.Continue to 21 of 26 below.

 Sumacs, Rhus, grow in subtropical and temperate regions throughout the world, especially in Africa and North America.
 They propagate easily and can become a nuisance shrub or small tree.

 Almost every part of the common sumac plant can be used to create dye.
-It is the leaves that will produce a tan or very light brown dye.
-The leaves yield tannin.
-Leather tanned with sumac is flexible, light in weight, and light in color.
-One type of leather made with sumac tannins is morocco leather.Continue to 22 of 26 below.
+It is the leaves that will produce a tan or very light brown dye when boiled with water.Continue to 22 of 26 below.

 22 of 26

-The same component in tea - tannin - that causes stains can also be used to create shades from ecru to a warm light brown.
+The same tannin component in tea that causes stains can also be used to create dye shades of varying hues.

 Dyeing with tea leaves can be done by brewing tea and using the hot tea as the dye bath.
 The darker the dried tea leaves, the darker the dye.
 Tea bags are a handy way to create dye that needs no straining but loose leaves can also be used.Continue to 23 of 26 below.